 Wendy Cadge’s research explores issues in contemporary American religion.
 She has a longstanding interest in how religion and spirituality are present in public institutions including ports, airports, healthcare organizations, Congress, institutions of higher education, and other sites.
 She regularly asks questions about professionalization in these settings and has separate lines of research about ethics committees and the moral lives of healthcare professionals.
 Earlier bodies of research explored Buddhism in America, conflicts over sexuality in religious organizations, and questions of religion and immigration.
 She regularly writes about epistemological and methodological issues in the social scientific study of religion and about teaching.

-To see lists of selected articles organized by category, please make use the links which appear below the book section.
+To see lists of selected articles organized by category, please make use of the links which appear below the book section.

 Religion on the Edge: De-Centering and